 Curiously, a researcher subsequently found out that the first version of the virus got patched by someone without accessing the source code, which gave the hacker community the ability to set a series of individual domains used to receive the retrieved data.

-In the latest versions of Lokibot, a third stage is added to the process of compromising systems, besides more encryption, a way to escape detection.
+In the latest versions of Lokibot, a third stage is added to the process of compromising systems, besides more encryption, a technique to escape detection.
 Each layer is encrypted to attempt to hide the eventual source of code.

-The malware uses documents with blurred images to force users to enable macros.
+The malware uses the known technique of blurring images in documents to force users to enable macros.
 This trick infects machines quite successfully.

 LokiBot malware analysis